pocession/JapanHousePrice/README.md

 # 5. Exploring some of the most important variables
 ## 5.1.
 The depenent variable, Transaction.price.total.
 Apparently the distribution of price is right skewed.
-It is because only a few real estates with extreme pries are transacted.
-Those data may be outliers and may need to be removed during analysis.
+It is because only a few real estates are transacted with high prices.
+Those data may be outliers.
 Let's keep the data now but will remove before modeling.
 ![Transaction.price.total.](/Result/Transaction.price.total.png?raw=true)
 # Missing data, label encoding and factorizing variables
 # Visualization of important variables